vinicius77/mern_shopping_fundamentals/README.md

 * Learned what is a state in React
 * Learned to use spread operator and set the state to add and delete data
 * Learned to use React Dev Tools' Firefox Extension

+## DAY FOUR
+* REDUX CRASH COURSE - To better understanding how to use Redux in the next step of the project.
+* Supplementary hands-on video-tutorial to create a very simple React App from scratch that uses Redux.
+I have learned so far what are and how to use: Dispatches, Store, Actions.
+How to use Redux Dev Tools.